enkidevs/curriculum/sql/dql/aggregate-queries/sql-practice-aggregate-group.md

   - '[video tutorial on aggregate functions](https://www.youtube.com/watch?v=sgAvl7ry5jY){video}'

 ---

 # SQL Practice Aggregate Group

 ---
 ## Exercise

-In SQLFiddle, write a series of SQL queries that execute the following:
+Write a series of SQL queries that do the following:

-Count the number of items each fling effect has.
+For each effect in the `item_fling_effect` table, count the number of `item`s that have that effect.

-Then, find the `name` of the fling effect with that has exactly 2 items.
+Then, submit the `name` of the fling effect that has exactly 2 items.